Risk-Monotonicity in Statistical Learning: Discussion and Future Work

-\paragraph{Extensions.} Some important questions remain open along the axes of assumptions.
+Some important questions remain open along the axes of assumptions.
 In particular, can we remove the boundedness condition on the loss while retaining risk-monotonicity?
-Lifting the boundedness assumption may be key in resolving another COLT open problem \citep{grunwald2011bounds} regarding achievable risk rates of log-loss Bayesian predictors\footnote{We remark that their setting is slightly different from ours, in that their predictors may be improper, i.e.~not within the hypothesis class $\cH$.}.
-Finally, studying risk-monotonicity in high probability instead of in expectation would also be an interesting future research direction as in some particular settings, monotonicity of individual risk curves may be more desirable \citep{viering2019making}.
+It might be possible to achieve this for unbounded convex losses using the non-exponential weighted aggregation techniques recently suggested by \cite{alquier2020non}.
+Lifting the boundedness assumption may be key in resolving another COLT open problem \citep{grunwald2011bounds} regarding achievable risk rates of log-loss Bayesian predictors.
 Our results build foundations for these avenues, which are promising subjects for future work.

-\begin{ack} We thank Peter Gr\"unwald for his useful suggestions.
+Finally, it would be interesting to explore what other concentration inequalities for non-i.i.d.~processes can be derived using other parameter-free online learning algorithms.
+An obvious starting point is to look at \textsc{Matrix}-\textsc{FreeGrad} \cite{MhammediK20}.

+\begin{ack} We would like to thank Hisham Husain for instrumental discussions during the early phases of the project.
+We thank Olivier Bousquet and his collaborators for pointing out a mistake in the original proof of Theorem~\ref{thm:monoton222}.
+We also thank anonymous reviewers for their valuable feedback.
 This work was supported by the Australian Research Council and Data61. \end{ack}